Key Terms Related to Inclusive Excellence

-“Making excellence inclusive is thus an active process through which colleges and universities achieve excellence in learning, teaching, student development, institutional functioning, and engagement in local and global communities.
+“Making excellence inclusive is an active process through which colleges and universities achieve excellence in learning, teaching, student development, institutional functioning, and engagement in local and global communities.
 A high-quality, practical liberal education should be the standard of excellence for all students.”

 Association of American Colleges & Universities (AAC&U)